 - Mass population response to critical infrastructure collapse - a comparative approach

 - Professor John Preston (PI)

 - (Jan 2013 – Jan 2016)

-- RadioActive Europe: Promoting engagement, informal learning and employability of at risk and excluded people across Europe through internet radio and social media Funded by EC Lifelong Learning Programme (EC LLP), 390,000 Euros (GBP £316,000).
-Principal Investigator: Prof Andrew Ravenscroft (Jan 2013-Dec2014), radioactive101.eu Partners: Pontydysgu (Wales), University Koblenz-Landau (Germany), Media and Jounalism Research Centre (Lisbon, Portugal), Observatory for Lifelong Learning Development (Bucharest, Romania), Knowledge Innovation Centre (Malta).
+- RadioActive Europe: Promoting engagement, informal learning and employability of at-risk and excluded people across Europe through internet radio and social media Funded by EC Lifelong Learning Programme (EC LLP), 390,000 Euros (GBP £316,000).
+Principal Investigator: Prof Andrew Ravenscroft (Jan 2013-Dec2014), radioactive101.EU Partners: Pontydysgu (Wales), University Koblenz-Landau (Germany), Media and Journalism Research Centre (Lisbon, Portugal), Observatory for Lifelong Learning Development (Bucharest, Romania), Knowledge Innovation Centre (Malta).

 - RadioActive101: Engagement, informal learning and employability of disenfranchised young people through internet radio and social media.
 Funded by Nominet Trust, £119,630.
 Principal Investigator: Prof Andrew Ravenscroft (April 2012 – October 2013), radioactive101.org Partners: Pontydysgu (Graham Attwell), Inspire!
 (David Blagbrough), Yoh!
 (Ergel Hassan) and Dragonhall (James Dellow).